Meditation Practices based on Brain science.

 You imagine a wall is located behind you, and to your left.
 On the other (right) side, there is nothing but endless space.
 The person holds the imagination for as long as they can.
 That’s the entire technique.

-There is a differences between the typical effects of each method.
+There are differences between the typical effects of each method.

 The imagined space meditation tends to elicit a more cognitive response.
 On the positive side (usually the right) the feeling is one of being engaged, involved, interested, or excited.
 On the negative side, it tends to create boredom, feeling “dull’, or a sense of being enervated.
 All these words refer more to conscious mental processes, such as linguistic thought.